 Straps are normally connected to the base of the sandal by being glued in place under the sole.
 To reattach the strap, simply peel back the sole of the sandal and use a small piece of sandpaper to rough up the areas of the original attachment.
 This will create a rougher surface that will help the glue adhere.
 After this, simply apply the glue and replace the strap and sole.
 For best results, you should clamp the sandal while drying to provide pressure which will strengthen the adhesive.

 The first step to repairing your ripped strap is to clean the area of the tear.
 Any spare or loose leather fibers or threads should be trimmed to create a clean working surface.
-After the two ends of the rip have been trimmed down, the places where the strap will connect should be roughed up with sandpaper to provide better glue traction.
-Apply glue to both ends and clamp in place to ensure strong bonding.
+After the two ends of the rip have been trimmed down, the next step is rough up with sandpaper the places where the strap will connect to provide better glue traction.
+Lastly, apply glue to both ends and clamp in place to ensure strong bonding.
 If the rip proves too severe for gluing, the ripped leather sandals should be taken to a professional.

 Fixing the Body of a Ripped Leather Sandal